onja-madagascar/chores/washing-pot.md

 1. Take the steel wool and scratch the pot with sand
 1. Rinse it with clean water
 1. Use the soap in order to rub the pot
-1. use sponge and pour water to clean the pot
+1. Use sponge and pour water to clean the pot
 1. It's done and then bring the pot back in the kitchen

-## who to call for help?
+## Who to call for help?
 Just call some boys